pjuhas/Cortex-Analyzers/README.md

 #### Requirements
 Provide your username as a value of the login parameter and password as a value of the password parameter from [Verifalia](https://verifalia.com).

 ---
+### W3SA-UPJS
+Checks if IP address is part of university network in Pavol Jozef Šafárik University.

+Returns MAC address, name of the server, VLAN and many more..

+#### Requirements

+Provide your username as a value of the login parameter and password as a value of the password parameter from [W3SA](https://w3sa.ciakt.upjs.sk/login?came_from=%2Fadmin%2F).

+---

 ### TheHive Project
 - [TheHive Project](https://github.com/TheHive-Project/TheHive)
 - [Cortex](https://github.com/TheHive-Project/Cortex)